 3. It’s cheaper to hire in winter

-Not all narrowboat hire companies can operate in January, but if you can find one that does, you’ll likely see a fall in their fees.
-Winter prices can be as low as a quarter of the identical holiday in August – a complete bargain.
+Not all narrowboat hire companies can operate in the winter, but if you can find one that does, you’ll likely see a fall in fees.
+Winter prices can be a quarter of the identical holiday in August – a complete bargain.
 Yes, you’ll need more clothing and yes, you are going to get muddy.

 But you also have lower stress levels on account of the canals being so freaking empty!